C19-SFU-Econ/data/README.md

 9. ON_Global_Mobility_Report.csv
     - Ontario districts Google Global Mobility Community trends, downloaded 08/20/2020
 10. ON_business_gathering_values.csv
-    - numerical values for the business/gathering policy aggregate in Ontario (based on re-opening stage)
+    - numerical values for the business/gathering policy aggregate in Ontario, based on re-opening stage
 11. ON_casesPHU.csv
     - Ontario COVID-19 cases by PHU and date (official source, including ex-post revisions up to Aug.
 20, 2020)
 12. ON_masksPHU.csv